Spinal Fusion: Transforaminal Lumbar Interbody Fusion (TLIF)

 What happens before surgery?

-Presurgical tests (e.g., blood test, chest x-ray, electrocardiogram) will be done several days before surgery.
-In the doctor's office, you will sign consent forms and provide your medical history (allergies, medicines/vitamins, bleeding history, anesthesia reactions, previous surgeries).
+In the office, you will sign consent forms and provide your medical history (allergies, medicines/vitamins, bleeding history, anesthesia reactions, previous surgeries).
 Inform your healthcare provider about all the medications (over-the-counter, prescription, herbal supplements) that you are taking.
+Presurgical tests (e.g., blood test, electrocardiogram) may need to be done several days before surgery.
+Consult your primary care physician about stopping certain medications and ensure you are cleared for surgery.

 Stop smoking and drinking before surgery

 Nicotine prevents bone growth and decreases successful fusion.
 Smoking risk is serious: fusion fails in 40% of smokers compared with 8% of non-smokers .
 Smoking also decreases blood circulation, resulting in slower wound healing and an increased risk of infection.
-Talk with your doctor about tools that can help you quit smoking.
-These include nicotine replacements, pills without nicotine (Wellbutrin, Chantix), and tobacco counseling programs.
+Talk with your doctor about ways to help you quit smoking: nicotine replacements, medications (Chantix, Zyban), and tobacco counseling programs.

 You should not drink alcohol 1 week before and 2 weeks after surgery to avoid bleeding problems.